Do warnings affect car insurance rates? (4 Must-Know Facts)

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-- A police officer can give you a verbal warning or a written warning for any minor traffic violation.
+- A police officer can give you a verbal warning or a written warning for any minor traffic violation, like traffic tickets.

 - Receiving a few minor warnings should not cause an increase in your car insurance rates.

 - A written or verbal warning will not appear on your driving record as a violation or citation.